Our new Governing Board came into office on 25th April, 2022 when the Village Schools Partnership formed into a federation of schools.

 Governors are responsible for promoting high standards of education and planning for the future of the schools.
 They are the accountable body to parents and the community, and provide strategic direction to the schools by establishing a vision and setting the purpose and aims of the schools.
 Governors are not involved in the day to day running of the school- that is the Headteacher’s responsibility.
 Governors monitor and evaluate the work of the schools and the effectiveness of the school improvement plan.
 Governors act as a ‘critical friend’, supporting and challenging the Headteacher and leaders and holding them to account.

-Sarah Broom Vice- Chair of Governors; Foundation Governor
+Peter Cox Vice- Chair of Governors; Foundation Governor

-Siobhan Brennan SEND Lead
+Siobhan Brennan Associate Member SEND

 I have been a Governor for Woolsery Primary School for over 2 years and since become a co-opted Governor for the Village Schools Partnership.
 I have 2 children who attend Woolsery and 1 who has recently transitioned to secondary school from Woolsery.
 Over the years I have worked with children, from teaching dancing, supporting children with additional needs and looked after children in Residential Children Homes.
 I am passionate for ensuring children and young people are advocated for with their individual needs being met and for all children to have access to a high quality of education.

-Phil Priest Premises and Health and Safety Lead
+Phil Priest Premises and Health and Safety

 A Governor since the start of the Federation, I am currently chair of Resources and Lead Governor on premises and health and safety.
 Both my children attended Parkham and I believe that the heart of a vibrant community is a successful local school.